xangyr/flask-calendar/README.md

 # flask-calendar

 ## Introduction
+Welcome Blockchain@PSU Students, we are going to work on ths project as the semester continues.
+This current app is a creat templete to start you proffessional programming life.
+We will work on building fuctions to this calender.
+As always please feel free to reach out to Royce L D'Souza (rld504@psu.edu) with questions.
+But this project exppects a high level of autonnomy.

+An importat skill is not only being able to code, bbut being able to findd the answers you dont have.
+In this project you will be working through various assignments as the semester coontinues.
+I look forward to hearning some great ideas and feedback.
+And as always during important times, I highly encourage studentss to use this project as a boiler plate in competations, as long as you have safficintly improved it, and given the right credit.

 I recently (dec 2017) decided I wanted to opt out from Google services as much as possible.
 One of the services that tied me most was Calendar.
 There are not many alternatives, and even fewer web-based.
 I decided to try using a Trello board with due dates and some labels for a while, but proved to be harder to maintain.
 Add the lack of a month calendar view, and no support for recurrent/repetitive tasks, and I decided to do good use of a holidays to spend some hours and build a simple GCalendar clone.